COVID-19 ProtocolsLearn More

 Laparoscopic surgery requires general anesthesia.
 The complication rate and the amount of time needed to return to work are the same with laparoscopic surgery as compared to the open technique.

 Since the laparoscopic method is performed in the hospital it will naturally cost more than the Albin Tension Free Mesh Technique.
+Admittedly, I was once opposed to this technique, but recent advancements in laparoscopy have brought results up to a satisfaction / success rate equal to open surgery.

 The da Vinci System uses state-of-the art robotic and computer technologies.
 The system consists of an ergonomically designed surgeon’s console and a separate unit with one robotic camera arm and several interactive robotic arms that have high-performance, miniature instruments attached to them.
 Patients lie on a table under the robotic arms.
 Your doctor controls the da Vinci System with its robotic arms which translates his or her hand movements into smaller, more precise movements of tiny instruments inside your body.